ThreeDotsLabs/watermill/docs/content/docs/cqrs.md

 #### Command

-The command is a simple data structure, which is the request for executing some operation.
+The command is a simple data structure, representing the request for executing some operation.

 #### Command Bus